manymodels/publicai.us/README.md

 **Building a More Public AI Ecosystem**

-August 14, 2024 at the Library of Congress (reception August 13)
+August 14, 2024 at the Library of Congress (with an evening reception on August 13)

 An invitation-only gathering to strengthen and spark new collaborations across the public sector, academia, and civil society to build a public AI ecosystem that benefits the American public.